bobbicodes/typing/README.md

 ## Rationale (why did I make this?)

-I don't have proper internet now, and was not able to find a typing app that was:
+I was in the wilderness slowly recovering from COVID without internet access, and was not able to find a typing app that was:
 * decent
 * free
 * works offline.

+It was a really fun challenge making it without being able to ever google anything!
+No, I mean it.
+Actually, unironically fun.
+Highly recommend it.
+Unless, you know, you have a deadline.

+I was previously using keybr when I had internet, but unfortunately once you finish "mastering" all the keys, it stops feeding you words based on the ones with which you need the most practice!
+I made sure to get this part right, I wanted it to always be helping me to improve, but it does it in a gentle way by just making sure that each word contains at least one of your "problem keys".

 ## Goals